-Parshall flumes have plenty of applications, especially since their research is so extensive, but one of the most common is within wastewater treatment plants.
+Parshall flumes have plenty of applications, often being an ideal flume for stormwater runoff management, but one of the most common is within wastewater treatment plants.
 Their unique designs are particularly effective at handling quite a few measurement necessities at these plants.
 Learn all about their benefits, and discover why Parshall flumes are perfect for wastewater treatment plants.

 The headworks of any plant is essential for pretreatment influent.
 Not only is the operation of all downstream equipment maintained but it also optimizes the efficiency of the wastewater treatment process as a whole.
 To accomplish this, a reliable screening process has to take place to measure flow rate and remove debris.
 Parshall flumes are especially adept at measuring flow rate here since the extensive research on them makes accounting for alterations in changing flow conditions relatively easy.
 Plus, they fit really easily into concrete channels and in-line with the feed line for smaller flows.